viteesourav/Web-dev-work/README.md

 -- Use of Framework Express for creating Custom Servers and RESTFUls APIs.
 -- Learning basic of MongoDB.

-The Journey has just begain.
+The Journey has just began.
 There are lots of new things to Explore.

 Thanks :smile: